 Consider the case of vehicle emission reductions.
 The federal government employs more than 280,000 employees in the nation’s capital.
-For decades, in an effort to cut vehicle emissions, federal agencies have used incentive programs to try to persuade those workers to carpool or take mass transit.
-Similarly, various governments have subsidized purchases of hybrid and electric vehicles and installed plug-in parking spots.
+For decades, in an effort to cut vehicle emissions, federal agencies have used incentive programmes to try to persuade those workers to carpool or take mass transit.
+Similarly, various governments have subsidised purchases of hybrid and electric vehicles and installed plug-in parking spots.

 But none of these efforts can compare with the potential gains associated with radically reducing the number of commuters.

 COVID-19 has shown that work as we know it can continue in a virtual environment.
 In many cases, remote work may become a permanent fixture of the new normal in a long-term, nationwide transformation.
 A recent survey by the Metropolitan Washington Council of Governments’ Transportation Planning Board found that 91% of D.C.-area respondents working from home said they wanted to continue working from home part-time after the pandemic subsides.54

 Such order-of-magnitude changes will be essential if the United States is to meet the ambitious climate goals set by the Biden administration.
 Meaningful progress on this agenda will require federal agencies to overturn existing orthodoxies, which separate climate initiatives from the central mission in all but a handful of climate-focussed entities.55